CraftAcademy/lectures/accounts/part-1.md

 #### Collaborating on code and setting up a workflow

 Okay, so we have set up the main repository for this particular project.
 In the example above we've created the repo using the CLI (command line interface) provided by Hub.
 The git remote `origin` is pointing to that repository.
-Now, for the purpose of working on the code in a team, we should treat this repo as a repo exclusively to host code that will be used for deployment to live server - in this case first to a staging server and then to a production server.
+Now, for the purpose of working on the code in a team, we should treat this repo as a repo exclusively to host code that will be used for deployment to live servers - in this case first to a staging server and then to a production server.

 In order to be able to contribute code, each developer should fork this repository and create feature branches on his/hers own version of the repo.
 Code should be submittet to the main repository using Pull Requests from the forked repository.
 More on that later.